nafiahossain/django/README.md

   6. **Load initial scrapy data**:

-      You can use the custom management command to migrate data from the existing PostgreSQL
+      You can use the custom management command to migrate data from the existing PostgreSQL database.
+Before running this command, make sure to Replace your scrapy local image directory with the actual path where        it was stored.
+If, the django folder and the trip_scraper folder is in the same directory (as shown in the Project Structure), then keep it as it is.

-      database:
+      ```python
+      # migrate_scrapy_data.py

+      # Path to your local image directory
+        LOCAL_IMAGE_DIR = os.path.join(settings.BASE_DIR, '../trip_scraper/trip_scraper/images/full/')
+      ```
+      If the scrapy image directory setup is done, then run this command to migrate data from existing scrapy database:

      ```bash
       python manage.py migrate_scrapy_data
       ```

-  7. **Create an admin user**:
+  8. **Create an admin user**:

       To use the admin panel, First you’ll need to create a user who can login to the admin site.
 Run the following command: